 On December 6, 2022, we entered into a term loan agreement (the "M&T term loan agreement") with Manufacturers and Traders Trust Company, which provides a \$100.0 million senior unsecured term loan facility (the "M&T term loan facility"), with the option to increase the total capacity to \$200.0 million, subject to our satisfaction of certain conditions.
-The proceeds from the M&T term loan facility were used to repay the loans secured by the Wills Wharf, 249 Central Park Retail, Fountain Plaza Retail, and South Retail properties.
-The M&T term loan facility has a scheduled maturity date of March 8, 2027, with a one-year extension option, subject to our satisfaction of certain conditions fee.
+The M&T term loan facility has a scheduled maturity date of March 8, 2027, with a one-year extension option, subject to our satisfaction of certain conditions, including payment of a 0.075% extension fee.

 The M&T term loan facility bears interest at a rate elected by us based on term SOFR, Daily Simple SOFR, or the Base Rate (as defined below), and in each case plus a margin.
+A term SOFR or Daily Simple SOFR loan is also subject to a credit spread adjustment of 0.10%.
 The margin under each interest rate election depends on our total leverage.
 The "Base Rate" is equal to the highest of: (a) the rate of interest in effect for such day as publicly announced from time to time by M&T Bank as its "prime rate" for such day, (b) the Federal Funds Rate for such day, plus 0.50%, (c) one month term SOFR for such day plus 100 basis points and (d) 1.00%.
-For the year ended December 31, 2022, we have elected for the loan to bear interest at term SOFR plus margin.
-If we attain investment grade credit ratings from both S&P Global Ratings and

-Moody's Investor Service, Inc., we may elect to have borrowings become subject to interest rates based on such credit ratings.
+We have elected for the loan to bear interest at term SOFR plus margin.
+If we attain investment grade credit ratings from both S&P Global Ratings and Moody's Investor Service, Inc., we may elect to have borrowings become subject to interest rates based on such credit ratings.